ngusadeep/ngusadeep/README.md

 ### 👋 Hi, I'm Ngusa

-I love **Deep Learning** but obsessed with **Quantum Computing**

-Lifelong learner , passionate about building scalable intelligent systems and exploring the frontiers of technology.
+A Lifelong learner , passionate about building scalable intelligent systems and exploring the frontiers of technology.

-### 💼 About Me

-- 🤖 AI & Deep Learning for real-world applications
-- ⚛️ **Quantum Computing** and its intersection with AI

 ### 🛠 **Tech Stack**